 FIDO supports the Universal Authentication Framework (UAF) and the Universal Second Factor (U2F) protocols.
 With UAF, the client device creates a new key pair during registration with an online service and retains the private key; the public key is registered with the online service.
 During authentication, the client device proves possession of the private key to the service by signing a challenge, which involves a user–friendly action such as providing a fingerprint, taking a selfie, etc.

 With U2F, authentication requires a strong second factor such as a Near Field Communication (NFC) tap or USB security token.
 The user is prompted to insert and touch their personal U2F device during login.
 The user’s FIDO-enabled device creates a new key pair, and the public key is shared with the online service and associated with the user’s account.
 The service can then authenticate the user by requesting that the registered device sign a challenge with the private key.

 In addition to the device-based biometrics that can be implemented, a more secure method is to check if the user

 authenticating every time is the actual user who registered.
 1Kosmos BlockID provides a feature called LiveID that checks for the liveness of a user every time they authenticate.
 This ensures that the user authenticating into the device is the actual user who registered and they are present “live” while authenticating into a system.

-A user can be verified while registering for access and this verification can be done based on the NIST 800-63-3 standard for identity verification.
+A user can be verified while registering for access and this verification can be done based on the NIST 800-63-3 and UK DIATF standards for identity verification.
 This allows an identity assurance level to be assigned to a user which adds more context behind the identity of a user and every authentication event.
 New employees or high-valued customers, can be guided through a self-enrollment process to capture and verify their identity credentials like their government-issued document such as driver’s license or a passport.